codatio/codat-docs/docs/payables/configure-customer.md

 :::tip Recap

-You have created the structure of key objects required by Codat's Sync for Payables: a company and its connection to an accounting data source.
+You have created the structure of key objects required by Codat's Bill Pay product: a company and its connection to an accounting data source.

 Next, you can choose to manage your customer's suppliers, bills or payment methods prior to paying the bills.